-North Sydney Council is preparing a planning study for its much loved Civic Precinct to provide a framework for development in the coming years.
+North Sydney Council has prepared a planning study for its much loved Civic Precinct to provide a framework for development in the coming years.

 The Civic Precinct stretches from the north of the CBD through to Falcon St, Crows Nest and incorporates popular community facilities including Stanton Library, St Leonards Park, the North Sydney Community Centre and local schools.